scotthankinson/calculator/README.md

 *serverless.yml* describes the AWS API Gateway and Lambda structure that our functions will deploy into

-*Functions Folder* contains the Lambda Functions that will be deployed to AWS
+*functions Folder* contains the Lambda Functions that will be deployed to AWS

+*test folder* contains the unit tests and mirrors the layout of the functions folder

+*.serverless folder* generated folder containing deployment artifacts

+*coverage folder* generated folder containing Istanbul coverage reports

+*node_modueles folder* generated folder containing dependencies

+*out folder* generated folder containing transpiled code

+*typings folder* generated folder containing Typescript definitions files

+*web folder* helper folder containing the front-end code for the calculator

 **Technologies Incorporated:**